con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > gsang sngags chen po rigs gsum pa/ /
 > 	chen po rigs] VM; chen pos rigs NyiGyu

-To be realised by all of the buddha,
+To be realised by all of the buddhas,
 The buddhas' unsurpassed awakening,
 Devoid of syllables, yet born of mantra,
 Bred of Great Mantra's threefold lineage,[^143-1] (143)